 The Poisonwood Bible’s strongest element is its range of voices.
 While Orleanna Price (the mother) opens the novel, her four daughters carry the bulk of the narrative.
 You can pick a paragraph at random and know who is speaking.
-At times, the difference in their voices is subtle, but some of their attributes/quirks are harped upon to the point of annoyance:
+The difference in their voices can be subtle, but they all have attributes/quirks that are repeated mentioned:

 Generally, each section advances the overall story though some events are given through multiple perspectives.

 The main action spans roughly one year.
 After this period, the book continues in a sort of extended epilogue to reveal the book’s biggest weakness: As they age, the girls become exaggerated caricatures of their childhood selves.
 Characters aren’t obligated to learn, grow, or improve, but few 50-year-olds are the same people they were at 16.
 As time passes in The Poisonwood Bible, the girls are downgraded from people to characters.
 In truly great books, this transition goes the other way.
 For example, Rachel experiences a few things that might shake up her vanity.
 During a natural disaster:

 While everybody was running from the house, I cast around in a frenzy trying to think what to save.
 It was so dark I could hardly see, but I had a very clear presence of mind.
 I only had time to save one precious thing.
 Something from home.
 Not my clothes, there wasn’t time, and not the Bible—it didn’t seem worth saving at that moment, so help me God.
 It had to be my mirror.
 Mother was screaming us out the door with the very force of her lungs, but I turned around and shoved straight past her and went back, knowing what I had to do.
 I grabbed my mirror.
 (301)